AidenDymott/ASP-Worksheet-Resit/Worksheets/Worksheet Zero/readMe.md

 # Worksheet Zero

+To compile and run please use clang++ my_string.cpp filetest_string.cpp -o prog and then run ./prog to run the program.

 ## Task One

 For this task we had to implement a simple class in a .hpp file, we had to implement a constructor class, a copy constructor, a deconstructor, an operator assignment